mauricioscastro/basex/README.md

 ###todo
-- need to port full text indexing to LMDB
 - need to port tests and improve LmdbDataManager tests
 - improve the return error codes in REST XQueryHandler
 - needs more documentation on ~~how to run~~, ~~create collections~~, ~~documents~~, ~~updates~~, etc